A solved problem 10-2 For Beam Adequancy For Shear.

 The beam span is 20′ and is subjected to dead loads Wd=2kips/ft, including self-weight and a uniform live load LL of 4 kips/ft.

 From table 1-1, we get all the relevant data for W21x55.
 A section of W21x55 is drawn, as shown in the small sketch on the left side.
-We can find the value of h and tw. h value is 18.76”while the tw=0.375″.
+We can find the value of h and tw.
+The enclosed depth h , or the distance between flanges less the fillets is equal to d-2kdes will be found as equal to 18.76” while the web thickness tw=0.375″.

 The controlling factor for h/tw as given by the AISC is given by the equation is h/tw=2.24*sqrt(E/Fy), consider E=29000 ksi, Fy=50 ksi, this equation can be re-written as 381.46*1/sqrt(50)=53.90.

 We will check the given section value of h/tw; it will be estimated as (18.76/0.375)=50.03, the actual h/tw is less than the controlling factor which is =53.90.
 Hence the section is adequate for shear.

 The next step is to get the nominal shear for the section where Vn=0.60*Fy*(Aw*cv), cv=1, fy=50.0 ksi, A web=d*tw=20.80*0.375=7.80 inch2.
 The value of Vn=0.60*50*7.80=234.0 kips.

 Vult =1.20Vd+1.60Vl, Since Wd is 2 k/ ft, the span is 20 ft, then V ULT d=1.20210=24 kips.

 For the LRFD calculations for section adequacy for shear stress, we have Cv =1, then φv *Vn=1*234.0 =234.0 kips, while Vul=88.0 kips, the section is safe.